vega/vega-embed/README.md

 [<>](https://github.com/vega/vega-embed/src/embed.js "Source")

-The `vega.embed.config` object can cofigure the `vega.embed` function to change the behavior of the action links through the following properties.
+The `vega.embed.config` object can configure the `vega.embed` function to change the behavior of the action links through the following properties.

 | Property        | Type     | Description    |
 | :-------------- | :------- | :------------- |